 Figure 2.
 Example on how FFI increases data acquisition throughput.
 A) Experimental setup for R 1.2/1.3 grids.
 Non-FFI setup (30 μm C2 aperture) allows only one exposure area while FFI setup (20 μm C2 aperture) allows two.
-Both are using a pixel size of approximately 0.75 Å/pix.
-B) Throughput rates for Falcon 4i camera during standard conditions and in combination with FFI and AFIS.
+Both are using a pixel size of approximately 0.57 Å/pix.
+B) Throughput rates for Falcon 4i camera used at 0.57A, 8epx and 40 e/A2 is reducing the exposure time in combination with FFI and AFIS.